Everything You Need to Know About Cupping in Tires

 - Physically spotting depressions in your tires

 Tires firmly planted on the ground shouldn’t result in vibrations, so feeling an extra bumpy ride is a major sign that something is wrong.
-Additionally, if your car feels like it pulls to one side rather than moving in a straight line, you may have misaligned tires.
+Additionally, if your car feels like it pulls to one side rather than moving in a straight line, you may have a tire misalignment.

 Cupped tire noise is difficult to miss.
 As you drive, your tires will be switching between touching the ground and not many times per second.
 Higher rates of speed can cause this to turn into a distinct noise that has been likened to the sound of helicopter blades turning.